 Regular Ear Cleaning

 Regular cleaning of the cat’s ears remains one of the most effective preventive measures against ear infections.
 By keeping the ear canal clean, you rob the germs of invaluable energy source.
 This way, they will never be able to grow and proliferate.
 However, it is crucial to know how to clean your cat’s ears the correct way.
 Never use Q-tips when cleaning as this can damage the skin of the ear canal.
 A better way will be to use pet ear cleaners.
 These come with formulations that are specific for cats.
 Clean the cat’s ears at least once a week.
+Find out more about cat ear cleaners here.

 Ear mites are some of the most common risk factors of feline ear infections.
 One has to understand that ear mites are very easy to pass between cats.
 One way to control this is by limiting your cat indoors.
 Outdoor cats have a higher risk of getting ear mites.
 If you cannot avoid letting your pet outdoors, then you have to apply flea preventatives that can also work against mites.
 You have the option of using a cat flea collar or a spot-on topical treatment.
 These will kill any mite that may already be on your cat while also keeping others away.
 If you have to bring home a new cat, make sure that it is free of mites first.
+For more options, check out our detailed review of the best flea treatment for cats.

 Cat ear infections are always due to infectious microorganisms like yeast and bacteria.
 However, there are factors that can put a cat at a greater risk of such infections.
 Knowing what these factors are can help you take more concrete preventive measures.